MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deployment-roadmap-protect-only.md

     If you have on-premises services that you want to use with the protection service, install and configure the Rights Management connector.

-    For more information, see [Deploying the Azure Rights Management connector](./deploy-rms-connector.md).
+    For more information, see [Deploying the Microsoft Rights Management connector](./deploy-rms-connector.md).

 ## Use and monitor your data protection solutions